AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 #### Parsing Script: Extract Tweets and Format for Annotation

 We recommend using **Python** 🐍 for this task.

 Please see the code snippet below for parsing the output file.

-This script processes the `.csv` file you receive from **Bright Data**, extracts:
-  1. all relevant tweet-level information,
-  2. filters posts by your chosen keywords or hashtags,

 Use the script below to extract Tweet ID and description for each tweet, and save as a `.csv` for further filtering and annotation.

+*What the script does* — It processes the `.csv` file you receive from **Bright Data** and extracts:
+  1. all relevant tweet-level information
+  2. filters posts by your chosen keywords or hashtags

 Important: *Check [Section 6](#6-working-with-data-output-in-google-colab) to learn how to run the code without installing Python on your personal computer.*
 ```python